-At Greenfields we want children to achieve a secure foundation in the vast array of English skills.
+At Greenfield, children achieve a secure foundation in the vast array of English skills.
 English encompasses a number of fundamental life skills.
-It enables us to communicate confidently with different audiences; ensuring that we listen carefully to the ideas of others; as well as sharing our own ideas, thoughts and opinions appropriately.
+It enables us to communicate confidently with different audiences, ensuring that we listen carefully to the ideas of others as well as sharing our own ideas, thoughts and opinions appropriately.
 It helps us to interpret large amounts of information effectively which in turn empowers us to make clear, unbiased decisions.
-Children need to acquire a wide range of English skills and techniques to help them prepare for adult life, employment, further study and training.
+Children acquire a wide range of English skills and techniques to help them prepare for adult life, employment, further study and training.

 We aim to secure a mastery of English through:

 - A love of books by having a class read at the end of the school day.

 - All children reading fluently by 6 years old using the systematic teaching of phonics in the Early Years and Key Stage One.
 (Letters and Sounds scheme).
 Phonics learning is supported through the “Phonics Bug”, “Bug Club” and “Songbird” reading schemes.

 - The ability to comprehend texts at a deeper level by a whole-class approach to the teaching of reading (Y2-6) and a Book Talk method in Early Years and Y1.

 - A passion for writing by using high-quality texts and digital literacy to inspire fiction writing and using our inquiry curriculum to drive a true purpose for writing for non-fiction writing.

 - Confidence, competency and fluency in grammar and punctuation by using ‘The Write Way’ approach.

 - Confidence, competency and fluency in spelling by using ‘No Nonsense Spelling’ scheme (Y2-6).